bommanna/.dotfiles/README.rst

 --------------------

 Homebrew_ is the supported way to install these packages.
 Below is the preferred instal order.
-Otherwise, for example, there might be issues of VIM linking with the system python instead of the brew installed python.
+Otherwise, for example, there might be issues of Vim linking with the system python instead of the brew installed python.
 They can be installed in one command by running ``make brew``.